-The Samuel H. Boardman State Scenic Corridor on the Southern Oregon Coast.
+Discover the beauty of the Samuel H. Boardman State Scenic Corridor on the Southern Oregon Coast.
+Explore breathtaking views and hidden gems.

-One of coastal Oregon’s iconic drives is the 28-mile journey along U.S. 101 from Gold Beach to Brookings.
+One of coastal Oregon’s iconic drives is the 28-mile journey along U.S. 101 from Gold Beach to Brookings referred to as the Samuel H. Boardman Scenic Corridor.
 The most famous stretch of the Samuel H. Boardman State Scenic Corridor was named for the Oregon State Parks Department’s first superintendent.
 He had proposed the idea of an extensive National Park along this stretch of coastline in the 1940s.
 Although you can see this 12-mile-long, 1,400-acre park through your car window, the best way to experience it is by taking it slow, sometimes driving just a mile or two before taking another hike to another vista.

-A great place to begin is the turnoff for Arch Rock, which has a lot of parking and picnic benches.
+A great place to begin is the turnoff for Arch Rock, which has ample parking and picnic benches.
 Stroll the accessible 0.3-mile loop trail down to the overlook to soak up expansive views of the massive offshore rock formation for which this viewpoint is named.
 You may even see whales, sea lions, or harbor seals.

 A little misty and foggy here today.

-Hop back onto U.S. 101 and continue about 7 miles southward to Cape Ferrelo Viewpoint, where you can hike the Cape Ferrelo Trail, a level 1-mile loop over a curving bluff with spectacular vistas of Lone Ranch Beach and beach access below.
+Hop back onto U.S. 101 and continue about 7 miles southward on Samuel H. Boardman State Scenic Corridor to Cape Ferrelo Viewpoint, where you can hike the Cape Ferrelo Trail, a level 1-mile loop over a curving bluff with spectacular vistas of Lone Ranch Beach and beach access below.

-Head south on Highway 101 for 4 miles to Harris Beach State Park in Brookings, which offers direct and easy access to yet more miles of sandy beach.
+Head south on Highway 101 the Samuel H. Boardman Scenic Corridor for 4 miles to Harris Beach State Park in Brookings, which offers direct and easy access to yet more miles of sandy beach.
 Just offshore, you’ll see Goat Island, a wildlife sanctuary inhabited by tufted puffins, and the largest island off the Oregon Coast.

-There are numerous hikes along the scenic corridor, and these are some of my favorites.
+There are numerous hikes along the Samuel H. Boardman, and these are some of my favorites.

 1. Secret Beach Trailhead